garyfleming/hexagonal-talk/README.md

 ## TODO

-- How UML doesn't work as blueprints: disconnected from source, usually out of date, not living.
-- Unit tests, cucumber specs etc form another part of blueprints
 - Add in parts to explain cross cutting domain entities vs bounded context entities
 - Possibly talk a little about DDD and bounded contexts
 - Relate to Dependency Inversion Principle
 - Explain how it doesn't necessarily mean more code
-- Bonus: caching -- obvious where it fits: the edges.
-- Bonus: feature toggling?
-- Be explicit about what actions can take after hearing the principles

 ---